 Konomi Kindergarten Statement of Philosophy

-Konomi Kindergarten is a passionate advocate of inclusive practice, welcoming children and families from all language and cultural backgrounds to belong to our unique bilingual and bicultural environment.
-By creating a welcoming and inclusive environment, we create a context where each child feels safe, secure and supported, enabling them to experience a sense of belonging and support them to develop to their maximum potential in their social, emotional, cognitive and physical growth.
+Konomi Kindergarten is passionate about inclusive practice and views everyone as a valued contributor to our community.
+We welcome children and families from all language, community and cultural backgrounds to belong to our unique bilingual and bicultural environment as well as children of all physical, emotional and academic abilities.
+Konomi Kindergarten embraces diversity as a resource that informs policy and practice.
+By creating a welcoming and inclusive environment, we create a context where each child feels safe, secure and supported, enabling them to experience a sense of belonging.
+We support each child to participate meaningfully and develop to their maximum potential in their social, emotional, cognitive and physical growth.

 Our core values underpin our practice and encourage openness, respect, empowerment and collaboration with children, families, staff and communities.

 Our philosophy is further defined by the following values and beliefs that reflect the Early Years Learning Framework, The Early Childhood Australia’s Code of Ethics, articles from the United Nation’s Convention on the Rights of the Child, and current educational initiatives.